 Employee "C" does not work for the Producer Monday through Friday, even though the rest of the crew works Monday through Friday.
 Employee "C" works only Saturday and Sunday.
 He is paid straight time, because they are his first two days of work.

-- (c) Overtime shall be payable in one-tenth (1/10) hour units. - (d) For 2011, the current overtime provision in the CBA between the parties shall apply to "The Line" and "The Lena Dunham Project" aka "Girls."
+(c) Overtime shall be payable in one-tenth (1/10) hour units.

 MEAL PERIODS